Skip to content

 Next Steps

-Since the Scene (stage) is ready, we now need to define the viewpoint to look at this stage.
-Learn about Camera, which projects 3D space to 2D screens.
+Since the Scene (stage) is ready, we now need to define the viewpoint from which to look at this stage.
+Learn about the Camera, which projects 3D space onto 2D screens.